Apicoectomy Richmond, Tx

 Because apicoectomy is a minor surgery, most patients can expect to experience a quick and uneventful recovery.

-The endodontist will likely use dissolvable sutures that come out on their own within 4-8 days.
+The endodontist will likely use dissolvable sutures and/or membrane that resorb on their own within 4-8 days.
 Some endodontists may prefer stitches that do not dissolve on their own.
 When this is the case, the patient returns to get the sutures pulled a week or so after surgery.

 Meanwhile, apicoectomy patients should follow these guidelines to facilitate the healing process: